gn03138868/PEMCAFE/README.md

 # PEMCAFE (Process-based Ecosystem Model for Carbon Assessment in Forest Ecosystems)

 ## Overview
-PEMCAFE (version 0.9, released October 10, 2024) is a process-based ecosystem model designed for carbon assessment in forest ecosystems, with a specific focus on bamboo forests.
+PEMCAFE (version 0.9, released October 10, 2024) is a process-based ecosystem model designed for carbon assessment in forest ecosystems, with a specific focus on forests with unstable root-shoot ratio.
 This model implements comprehensive carbon cycle calculations and provides various ecosystem productivity metrics.

 ## Key Features
 - Comprehensive carbon pool calculations